 - A. Application for permits shall be filed in writing with the Code Enforcement Officer upon application blanks which he shall provide or in such other manner as he shall from time to time prescribe.
-Applications shall state the nature, location, extent and purpose of the proposed excavation. - B. Applications by public service companies must be accompanied by a general undertaking in such form as may be approved by the Board of Trustees.
-The said general undertaking is tendered to assure that after completing the excavation said applicant shall leave the street, highway, sidewalk, pavement, curb or gutter in the same condition as it was prior to the excavation. - C. Applications by persons, firms or corporations other than public service companies for excavations in the street or highway must be accompanied by a minimum cash deposit of five hundred dollars (\$500.) with the Village Clerk to assure that after completing the excavation said applicant shall leave the street, highway, pavement and curb or gutter in the same condition as it was prior to excavation.
-In the event the applicant fails to repair or replace such pavement, curb or gutter in the time provided in the permit, the deposit of five hundred dollars (\$500.) shall be forfeited to the extent necessary to repair such surface as left undone by the applicant.
+Applications shall state the nature, location, extent and purpose of the proposed excavation. - B. Applications by public service companies must be accompanied by either a bond of Five Thousand dollars (\$5,000) posted to the Village for a period of one (1) year or a Five Thousand dollars (\$5,000) check made payable to the Village and submitted to the Village Clerk to assure that after completing the excavation said applicant shall leave the street, highway, pavement and curb, sidewalk or gutter in the same condition as it was prior to excavation by a general undertaking in such form as may be approved by the Board of Trustees.
+In the event the public service company fails to repair or replace such pavement, curb or gutter in the time provided in the permit, the deposit of Five Thousand dollars (\$5,000) shall be forfeited to the extent necessary to repair such surface as left undone by the applicant.
+[Amended by LL 9-2023, 8/22/2023] - C. Applications by persons, firms or corporations other than public service companies for excavations in the street or highway must be accompanied by either a bond of Five Thousand dollars (\$5,000) posted to the Village for a period of one (1) year or a Five Thousand dollars (\$5,000) check made payable to the Village and submitted to the Village Clerk to assure that after completing the excavation said applicant shall leave the street, highway, pavement and curb, sidewalk or gutter in the same condition as it was prior to excavation.
+In the event the applicant fails to repair or replace such pavement, curb or gutter in the time provided in the permit, the deposit of Five Thousand dollars (\$5,000) shall be forfeited to the extent necessary to repair such surface as left undone by the applicant.
+[Amended by LL 9-2023, 8/22/2023]